Sticky Position (Bar) with CSS or jQuery

 });

-Finally, you can see the demo from the link below.
+You can view the demo via the link below.

 The CSS Way

-Recently, Webkit introduced a new position value that is simply called sticky, and it does the same thing the jQuery code above does.
-However, since this sticky value is still determined as experimental feature, we need to first enable this feature.
+Recently, WebKit introduced a new position value called sticky, which achieves the same result as the jQuery code.
+However, as sticky is still considered an experimental feature, you need to enable it first.

-Then, find the following section, Enable experimental WebKit features on the list and set this feature to Enable.
+Then, find the Enable experimental WebKit features option on the list and set it to Enable.

 .nav {